pajamaw/TinierURL/README.md

     - Rails 5 let's make it REST
     - DB? - Postgres vs **Cassandra**
       - PG would be easy to use here and would be good for showing the top 100 sites
+      - then i could also allow users to create their own link easily
+        - but is that necessary?
       - haven't used Cassandra before
       - but the fast read/write will be good
       - look into how to connect it to heroku